-Outcome Focus Area Analysis-Specifically created for each of the outcome focus areas
+Outcome Focus Area Analysis-Specifically created for each of the outcome focus areas, to include SSIP (initial rubric, action plan, and any needed updates)

-- Self-Assessment Student Form-Specifically created form required for each file review focus area.
+Self-Assessment Student Form-Specifically created form required for each file review focus area.
 The forms contain line items that are tied to the Self-Assessment outcome focus areas.
-The Student Form is required for both the initial file reviews and the subsequent file reviews. - Summary of Performance Worksheet-Specifically used for the following outcome focus areas: graduation rate, dropout rate, post school outcomes, and postsecondary transition - Self-Assessment Tracking Form-Specifically created multipurpose document to be used by specialists as a communication tool throughout the Self-Assessment process.
-The PEA and the PSM specialist can use this tool to track and document progress. - SAM-2/SAM-3-Specifically created forms used to establish the number of files to be reviewed during the Self-Assessment process; using these two forms will also assist the PEA in ensuring that a representative sample of student files is selected.
+The Student Form is required for both the initial file reviews and any required subsequent file reviews.

+Summary of Performance Worksheet-Specifically used for the following outcome focus areas: graduation rate, dropout rate, post school outcomes, and postsecondary transition

+Self-Assessment Tracking Form-Specifically created multipurpose document to be used by specialists as a communication tool throughout the Self-Assessment process.
+The PEA and the PSM specialist will use this tool to track and document progress.

+SAM-2/SAM-3-Specifically created forms used to establish the number of files to be reviewed during the Self-Assessment process; using these two forms will also assist the PEA in ensuring that a representative sample of student files is selected.

-Key Points to Successful Completion of Self-Assessment(s)
+Key Points to Successful Completion of Self-Assessment Programmatic Monitoring

-- It is strongly recommended that PEAs submit documents before required timelines.
-This allows the PEA more opportunity to receive additional feedback from the PSM specialist ensuring accurate and timely completion of each activity. - PEAs must address all items on the Outcome Focus Area analysis and action plan for the identified focus area. - Each document submitted during the Self-Assessment process must be individualized, both for each PEA and for the PEA's identified Self-Assessment focus area. - > The Self-Assessment timeline officially begins on August 3, 2020. - Updates and progress for the PEA's outcome focus area will be electronically submitted to the PSM specialist on or before the required dates utilizing the tools associated with the specific outcome focus area.

-- PSM specialists will validate calls related to the file review component of the Self-Assessment to ensure that calls have been made in accordance with the Guide Steps in the Monitoring Manual. - The PEA should consider all elements of the process when developing outcome focus area analysis.
+- ➤ It is strongly recommended that PEAs submit documents before required timelines.
+This allows the PEA more opportunity to receive additional feedback from the PSM specialist in an effort to ensure accurate and timely completion of each activity. - ➤ PEAs must address all items on the Outcome Focus Area analysis and action plan for the identified focus area.
+This analysis needs to be unique to the individual PEA. - ➤ Each document submitted during the Self-Assessment process must be individualized, both for each PEA and for the PEA's identified Self-Assessment focus area. - ➤ The Self-Assessment timeline officially begins on August 2, 2021. - ➤ Updates and progress for the PEA's outcome focus area will be electronically submitted to the PSM specialist on or before the required dates utilizing the tools associated with the specific outcome focus area, to include SSIP. - PSM specialists will validate calls related to the compliance component of the Self-Assessment to ensure that calls have been made in accordance with the Guide Steps in the Programmatic Monitoring Manual. - ➤ The PEA should consider all elements of the process when developing outcome focus area analysis.
 Statements to the effect of "No problems noted," would not be considered genuine or thorough.
-It is possible that the process may take a PEA above and beyond addressing only the required items, and it is expected that such progressions would be explored and documented. - The final Self-Assessment outcome focus area analysis update and supporting documentation must be submitted on or before April 2, 2021.
-The supporting documentation must include evidence that each individual instance of noncompliance (ILC and SLC) from the initial file reviews and the subsequent file reviews has been corrected (SLC).
-This subsequent file review (SLC) and correction (ILC and SLC) will show that the improvements are sustainable. - The PSM specialist will verify the correction of all noncompliance (ILC and SLC) and review a representative sample of the subsequent file reviews (SLC) to ensure compliance and sustainability. - After the PEA submits the Self-Assessment outcome focus area analysis and supporting documentation, ESS will evaluate the analysis and action plan. - If there are any findings of noncompliance identified at the conclusion of the monitoring activities, ESS will issue a written notification of findings and the PEA will develop a corrective action plan in collaboration with the PSM specialist. - There is a one-year timeline for correction of noncompliance; enforcement activities may apply if the timeline is not met.
+It is possible that the process may take a PEA above and beyond addressing only the required items, and it is expected that such progressions would be explored and documented. - ➤ The final Self-Assessment outcome focus area analysis update (including SSIP updates) and supporting documentation must be submitted on or before April 1, 2022.
+The supporting documentation must include evidence that each individual instance of noncompliance (ILC and SLC) from the initial review and the subsequent reviews has been corrected (SLC).
+This subsequent review (SLC) and correction (ILC and SLC) will show that the improvements are sustainable. - The PSM specialist will verify the correction of all noncompliance (ILC and SLC) and review a representative sample of the subsequent reviews (SLC) to ensure compliance and sustainability.

+- ➤ After the PEA submits the Self-Assessment outcome focus area analysis (including SSIP) and supporting documentation, ESS will evaluate the analysis and action plan. - ➤ If there are any findings of noncompliance identified at the conclusion of the programmatic monitoring activities, ESS will issue a written notification of findings and the PEA will develop a corrective action plan, if applicable, in collaboration with the PSM specialist. - There is a one-year timeline for correction of noncompliance and completion of associated CAP activities; enforcement activities may apply if the timeline is not met.